 Building sites are inherently dangerous places for people to work, with various potential health and safety risks that can result in accidents and injuries.
 Injuries caused by heavy lifting, accidents involving machinery and falls from height are just a few of the possible dangers.

 Each year thousands of people suffer injuries while working in the construction industry, some of which are fatal.
 Statistics published by the Health and Safety Executive (HSE) show that there were 35 fatal work accidents within the UK construction industry in 2014/15.
 Even more shocking is the fact that many of these building site accidents and injuries could have been avoided if relevant safety regulations had been observed by employers.

 If you have been injured while working on a building site, and you believe that somebody else was at fault, you could be entitled to make a no win no fee compensation claim.

-At InjuryClaims.co.uk, our team of experienced personal injury solicitors have helped thousands of people across the UK obtain compensation for the damages they suffered as a result of building site and other workplace accidents.
+At InjuryClaims.co.uk, we work in partnership with experienced personal injury solicitors that have helped thousands of people across the UK obtain compensation for the damages they suffered as a result of building site and other workplace accidents.

-Contact us today for a free claim assessment and find out within a matter of minutes if you have a valid claim for compensation.
-If you choose us to handle your case, we will do so on a no win no fee basis.
+Call 0800 678 1410 today for a free claim assessment and find out within a matter of minutes if you have a valid claim for compensation.
+If you decide to proceed, your solicitor will take your case on a no win no fee basis.
 This means there are no upfront costs, and you will never be left out of pocket.

 |No Win No Fee Service||Free Case Assessment|